eldoy/xecutor/README.md

 var xecutor = require('xecutor')

 var terminal = new xecutor({
   // The host name.
-Leave blank to run commands locally.
+Leave blank to run commands locally, default is blank.
   host: 'root@ecma',

-  // The dir to start executing commands in
+  // The dir to start executing commands in, default is blank.
   dir: '/root',

-  // The limit of history items
+  // The limit of history items, default is 10 000.
   // Set to 0 or null to disable history
   history: 10_000
 })